Flea (musician): Fender Custom Shop

 These basses have a Jazz Bass style body, Lane Poor Legacy pickup, 18-volt Aguilar OBP-1 preamp, and a 22-fret graphite-reinforced neck created by Fender Custom Shop master builder Jason Smith.
-The Silver Jazz is Fleas' current main tour bass, replacing his Modulus basses in the process.
+The Brown Jazz is Fleas' current main tour bass, replacing his Modulus basses in the process.

-Other basses
+Atoms for Peace Basses

-According to thekingofgear.com, Flea uses the following basses in the Atoms for Peace concerts aside from his 1961 Jazz.:
+According to thekingofgear.com, Flea used the following basses in the Atoms for Peace concerts aside from his 1961 Jazz: